Uinyw/financetracker/pages/analysis/usecases_transaction.md

 Alternative flows:
 2a.
 No transaction with the provided ID exists: The system informs the user about his invalid input.
 3a.
-The transaction is successfully transferred: The system triggers use case RollbackTransaction.
+The transaction is successfully transferred: The system triggers use case 'Rollback Transaction'.
 Then the transaction is removed.

 Information Requirements: ID
 ```